carsten-riedel/CoreePower.Lib/README.md

 6. **Latest release downloads:** The solution provides for downloading the latest releases from GitHub via the GitHub API, ensuring up-to-date components are used.
 7. **Nuget.exe acquisition:** The solution ensures the latest version of nuget.exe is obtained for the system.
 8. **Imagemagick:** Imagemagick requires vc runtime 2015 even in the portable version.
 (Basic runtime is been copied, please take care of system updates, API set redirection will point to the latest version of your system)
+9. **Github Ratelimits** If you are behind a proxy, there is a good chance that you can not call the github api, cause of github limitations.
+For unauthenticated requests, the rate limit allows for up to 60 requests per hour.
+Normal setups have some loadbalancing builtin so the api calls have some retry wait functions.

 ## The Module is available via Powershellgallery